rhdtownsend/msg/docs/source/user-guide/msg-fundamentals.rst

 ============================

-To evaluate an elemental specific intensity spectrum, MSG models the dependence of :math:`\intsy` on each of its three arguments as follows:
+To evaluate an elemental specific intensity spectrum, MSG models the dependence of :math:`\intsy(\lambda;\mu;\vx)` on each of its arguments as follows:

-* Wavelength dependence is represented using piecewise-constant functions.
+* wavelength dependence is represented using piecewise-constant functions.
-* Angle dependence is represented using limb-darkening laws.
+* angle dependence is represented using limb-darkening laws.
-* Photospheric parameter dependence is represented using tensor surface interpolation.
+* photospheric parameter dependence is represented using tensor product interpolation.

 The following subsections discuss these in greater detail.